SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-it-s-not-a-bug-it-s-a-feature/plan.md

 We have decided to use four tables.
-Albums, Artistes , Songs and Genres Create a URD in mermaid showing the relationship links between the tables Edited the reset-database.js file to show these additional tables Drop any tables created from the previous workshop where the same database
+Albums, Artistes , Songs and Genres Create a URD in mermaid showing the relationship links between the tables Edited the reset-database.js file to show these additional tables Drop any tables created from the previous workshop where because we are using the same external database link.